Regarding the rebuttal of information provided about the long-term motivation with share option agreement programme of key executives of AB “Ignitis grupė” group of companies published by VšĮ “Lietuvos nacionalinis radijas ir televizija”

 The allocation of shares to the managers for the achieved goals is based on good international practice, applied in publicly listed companies (applied in companies of energy sector like Orsted, Enel, Endesa, Naturgy, Iberdrola, Eon, EVN, etc).
 Good practice indicates that such promotion programme ensures that the interests of shareholders and managers align, increases motivation to achieve long-term goals by ensuring higher share value and returns to shareholders.

-The Publication is also filled with interpretative and judgemental expressions which the Company considers to be biased and misleading.
+The Publication is also filled with interpretative and judgemental expressions which the Company considers to be biased and misleading, contrary to what the Company published on the stock exchange

+in accordance with the procedure established by legal acts, as factual and correct information for investors.
+Ignitis Group seeks to guarantee the protection of investors' rights and interests, to

+create equal conditions for them to make decisions of investment, to ensure that investors are not misled, therefore it will inform the supervisory authorities about misleading information

 For more information please contact: